• Americas

 Time: 12:30pm – 2:00pm

-Description: Jenni Williams is a prominent Zimbabwean human rights defender and co-founder of the Zimbabwean organisation, Women of Zimbabwe Arise (WOZA).
+Description: Jenni Williams is a prominent Zimbabwean human rights defender and co-founder of the Zimbabwean organization, Women of Zimbabwe Arise (WOZA).
 Since its creation in 2003, WOZA, also meaning ‘come forward’ in Ndebele, has grown into a network of over 75,000 women and has inspired tens of thousands of women and men to stand up for their rights under Robert Mugabe’s regime.
 In nearly a decade of nonviolent struggle and hundreds of protests and actions, more than 3,000 WOZA supporters have spent time in police custody.
 Williams herself has been arrested over 50 times and frequently had to battle fabricated charges.
 In 2009, Williams was honored by President Obama at the White House when she and WOZA Programs Coordinator Magodonga Mahlangu were awarded the Robert F. Kennedy Award.
-She is also the 2012 recipient of Amnesty International U.S.A.’s 2012 Ginetta Sagan Award for Women’s and Children’s Rights..
+She is also the 2012 recipient of Amnesty International U.S.A.’s 2012 Ginetta Sagan Award for Women’s and Children’s Rights.

 Radical Flanks and Violence

-barrellfsi2013Presenter: Dr. Howard Barrell / Senior Lecturer, Cardiff University
+Presenter: Dr. Howard Barrell, Senior Lecturer at Cardiff University

 Date: Tuesday, June 18th, 2013